Ottawa Motor Vehicle Accident Lawyers

-In addition to a claim against the negligent driver, you are entitled to “no fault” accident benefits, called Statutory Accident Benefits, which are available even if you were the one at fault for the accident.
-Click the link in the prior sentence for a full explanation of the sorts of no fault accident which may be available to you.
+In addition to a claim against the negligent driver, you are entitled to “no-fault” accident benefits, called Statutory Accident Benefits, which are available even if you were the one at fault for the accident.
+Click the link in the prior sentence for a full explanation of the compensations for no-fault accidents which may be available to you.

-Seek Help from an Experienced Ottawa Personal Injury Lawyer
+Seek Help from an Experienced Ottawa Motor Vehicle Accident Lawyer

-To ensure your rights are protected it is important for you to hire a lawyer as soon after the accident as possible.
-In addition to protecting you from the insurance company and seeking maximum compensation for your injuries, your lawyer will also make sure that you have access to all of the medical and rehabilitation treatment you need to help you on the road to recovery.
+To ensure your rights are protected it is important for you to hire a motor vehicle accident lawyer as soon after the accident as possible.
+In addition to protecting you from the insurance company and seeking maximum compensation for your injuries, your Ottawa personal injury lawyer will also make sure that you have access to all of the medical and rehabilitation treatment you need to help you on the road to recovery.

-The lawyers at SG Injury Law have over 23 years of combined experience handling serious and catastrophic motor vehicle accident cases of all sorts.
-If you have been injured in an MVA, contact us to discuss your case, without any fee involved and with no obligation.
+The motor vehicle accident lawyers at SG Injury Law have over 23 years of combined experience handling serious and catastrophic motor vehicle accident cases of all sorts.
+If you have been injured in a vehicle accident, contact us to discuss your case, without any fee involved and with no obligation.
 Call us at 613-518-2418 or fill out our Case Form.